georgehagstrom/Fall2025TIDYVERSE/README.md

    - Analyzed nutritional data for fruits using the Fruityvice API to identify diabetes-friendly options (low sugar and carbohydrates per 100g).

 9. Sarika Gupta, Met Museum API - https://metmuseum.github.io/
  - Analyzed representation of Indian artists across Met Museum departments (not just South Asian art dept) using the museum's open API.
+ - Extended AShariff's Open Library API example by analyzing which South Asian authors have the most works listed in Open Library